strimzi/proposals/052-cruise-control-api-users.md

 When defined like above, Strimzi would generate a Secret containing a password for the specified API user.

-In addition to the above, we could allow developers to supply a custom password per specified API user via a Secret like this:
+In addition to the above, we could allow advanced users to supply a custom password per specified API user via a Secret like this:

 ```yaml=
 apiVersion: kafka.strimzi.io/v1beta2